 As I come down off my soap box, I hope people travel the area and ask themselves, why is this so populated with so many sights and sounds no longer seen – even at manmade zoos, wildlife havens and attractions?

-Enjoy your trip down Loop Road and a clear vision of how the Everglades used to be!
+Enjoy your Florida adventure down Everglades Loop Road and get a clear vision of how the Everglades used to be!

 An update to this post.
-We visited Loop Road again in July 2021.
-Brent Edger made a digital version of our trip above.
+We visited Loop Road again recently.
+Brent Edger made a digital version of one of our trips through the Everglades.